alex-farokhi/docker-tutorial/00-docker-image-basic/README.md

 ```docker
 FROM ubuntu:latest
 ```
-But it is not recommended in production environments, as it might come with some changes that might affect your code or configuration and break your code.
+Also if you don't provide any version (just the image name) it will be considered as latest by default.
+Anyway using latest version is not recommended in production environments, as it might come with some changes that might affect your code or configuration and break it.

 ---